-Students who received a Sullivan Leadership Award or a Presidential, Trustee, Campion, Messina, Xavier, Bannan or Honors Scholarship when entering Seattle University must meet all the standard satisfactory academic progress requirements outlined above and maintain a cumulative grade point average (GPA) requirement of at least 3.0.
-Failure to meet this standard for the Sullivan Leadership Award, Bannan or Honors Scholarship at the spring review may result in suspension of these awards.
+If you received a Sullivan Leadership Award, Bannan Scholarship, or Honors Scholarship when you entered Seattle University, you must meet all the standard satisfactory academic progress requirements outlined above AND maintain a cumulative grade point average (GPA) requirement of at least 3.0.
+Failure to meet this standard for the Sullivan Leadership Award, Bannan or Honors Scholarship at the spring review will result in suspension of these awards.

-The progress of Washington State Need Grant and/or Washington State Work Study recipients is monitored at the end of each quarter:
+The progress of Washington College Grant/College Bound and/or Washington State Work Study recipients is monitored at the end of each quarter:

 Appeals for reinstatement of Alaska loan eligibility are made to the Alaska Student Loan Commission.

 Satisfactory academic progress for financial aid purposes is reviewed annually at the end of spring quarter.
 Student Financial Services notifies students via their Seattle University email account if it appears that they have not made satisfactory academic progress.
 Students who failed to make satisfactory progress due to unanticipated circumstances beyond their control that prevented regular progress, such as illness or injury, a serious illness or death in the student’s family, may appeal to have their aid reinstated.
-Students begin the appeal process by contacting a Student Financial Services Counselor by phone at 206-220-8020, by email at firstname.lastname@example.org or by coming to the Student Financial Services Office in the University Services Building, Room 105 to see a counselor during that office’s walk-in appointment hours which are posted on the Student Financial Services web site: www.seattleu.edu/sfs.
+Students begin the appeal process by contacting a Student Financial Services Counselor by phone at 206-220-8020, by email at email@example.com or by coming to the Student Financial Services Office in Vi Hilbert Hall (2nd floor) to see a counselor during that office’s walk-in appointment hours which are posted on the Student Financial Services web site: Student Financial Services.
 Counselors work with students to determine the best course of action based on each student’s specific circumstances.

 If the student and counselor determine that submitting an appeal is the best next step, the student will be given a Satisfactory Academic Progress Appeal Form on which to provide the following information: